FAQ

 Will my Swiss Osteopath come to my company?

-My osteopath Swiss Osteo also offers his services to companies for their employees.
-If I would like to offer osteopathy to my employees, please contact me by e-mail. info@swissosteo.com
+My osteopath, Swiss Osteo, also offers its services to companies for their employees.
+If I’d like to offer osteopathic care to my employees, I can contact them by email at info@swissosteo.comToggle.
+Content